Capucccino/Project-Web-App-Architechtures/README.md

 When started, you can find the applicaiton port [8080](http://localhost:8080) .

 ## Assignement 3
 This project is not finish yet.
-Still, you can try my part of my work on heroku [here](https://dashboard.heroku.com/apps).
+Here is a screen of the biggining of my work.
 ![image](https://user-images.githubusercontent.com/64537874/113527553-37f41500-95be-11eb-960f-c0f4c5e00620.png)